 Because the pay protection offered will be based on the salary they would have been earning before the pay award was added, it is very clear that they would be better off remaining on the associate specialist contract in terms of basic pay.

-For England, we have set out the issue in greater detail:
+For England and Northern Ireland, we have set out the issue in greater detail:

 We have highlighted the negative impact that the pay award decision will have.
-We are calling upon the governments, as a minimum, to offer pay protection to those transferring.
+We called upon the governments, as a minimum, to offer pay protection to those transferring.